An Expert Travel Guide to Greece

 Spend your days exploring Kefalonia’s secluded beaches, underground lakes, gorges and quaint villages.
 Stop for lunch in the picturesque garden at Captain Nikolas where everything is handmade and originates from the farm in the back of the property.
 For a meal with a view, try Phaedra Restaurant in Lassi, where you’ll feast on fresh and delicious Kefalonian specialities.

-nerds scholars excited as its home to both the Heraklion Archaeological Museum and Bronze Age settlement, Knossos.
+nerds scholars excited as it's home to both the Heraklion Archaeological Museum and Bronze Age settlement, Knossos.
 You can split your time between relaxing on the beaches and soaking in culture at whichever ratio makes you happy.

 You won’t want to miss a meal at local eatery Elia, located in the southern village of Sellia.
 The owners here cook only using regional products and local virgin olive oil.
 Family-owned tavern Ferryman Taverna is another good shout to get your mouth watering.
 This intimate spot on the waters of Elounda bay boasts incredible views and chef Yiannis Baxevanis' gourmet Greek fare.
+So what are you waiting for?
+Book your trip to Greece and visit all these beautiful islands.
+If you're thinking of travelling by sea, you can visit Ferries in Greece to book your tickets.